IT Service Management Strategies Every Startup Needs

 Reporting is critical

-To further demonstrate a positive (or not) User Experience of your product/services your Service Management solution should provide extensive reporting on key metrics (for example, NPS, percentage of SLAs met, number of changes/incidents created, as well tracking outage times).
-Adopting a Service Management strategy up front will allow any start-up to keep valuable customer data, therefore allowing for more informed decisions on potential changes to products features/road-maps.
-If you cannot easily demonstrate a positive or otherwise User Experience (UX) when dealing with your organisation have you chosen the right service management solution(s)?
+To further demonstrate a positive (or not) User Experience of your product/services, your IT Service Management solution should provide extensive reporting on key metrics (for example, NPS, percentage of SLAs met, number of changes/incidents created, as well as tracking outage times).
+Adopting a Service Management strategy up front will allow any start-up to keep valuable customer data, therefore allowing for more informed decisions on potential changes to product features/road-maps.
+If you cannot easily demonstrate a positive or otherwise User Experience (UX) when dealing with your organisation, have you chosen the right service management solution(s)?

 Benefits of adopting IT Service Management (ITSM) for Start-ups:

-- Platform stability through Change processes and forward schedule of change.
+- Platform stability through Change processes and a forward schedule of change.

 - Build for now, scale for later.